assaultcube/AC/docs/mappers_readme.txt

-newent playerstart 0   //adds a CLA spawn newent playerstart 1   //adds a RVSF spawn newent playerstart 100 //adds a ffa spawn
+newent playerstart 0   //adds a CLA spawn newent playerstart 1   //adds a RVSF spawn

+-place these in the respective "base-areas" of the teams.

+newent playerstart 100 //adds a ffa spawn

+-place these in ffa fashion all across the map.

 - CTF